NordVPN vs. CyberGhost in Canada: Head-to-Head Comparison

 While this is clearly a setback for CyberGhost, when it comes to protecting your online security and privacy, it is second to no one.
 We recently compared it with ExpressVPN and it gave a tough time to one of the top-tier VPN providers.
 Check out the clash in ExpressVPN vs CyberGhost.
 The cool thing about ExpressVPN is that it even has servers in countries like Belarus.
-Its server network is really extensive in Australia.
+Its server network is really extensive.

 NordVPN has one of the strongest logging policies that we have seen.
 The provider doesn’t record your timestamps, IP address, bandwidth, or traffic.
 Moreover, the logging policy has been independently audited by the firm PwC.